nvennin/test-www/documents/Manual_SVWCE_Quality_Manual.md

 ### Release Procedure of Finished Products

 Batch certification is performed either by the finished product manufacturer or a third—party supplier under their Manufacturers / Importation Authorisations (MIA) in accordance with the product registrations (MA’s) and as defined in QTA’s.
 In—market batch disposition is performed once batches arrive in the intended territories to ensure the applicable storage conditions have been maintained throughout the transportation.
 Responsibility for in—market batch disposition may be delegated to local distributors or pre-wholesalers as per QTA’s.
-The full process is explained in the SOP for In-Market Batch Disposition.
+The full process is explained in the SOP for [In-Market Batch Disposition][VQICE].

 ## PERSONNEL